maveniverse/site-001/content/en/docs/njord/migration/_index.md

 Edit your `settings.xml` and add your tokens to it.
 One of the main goals of Njord is **to prevent** copy-pasta happening in your Maven Settings.
-Users publishing one namespace may not experience this, but users publishing multiple namespaces are currently forced to copy-paste their auth tokens, as each project usually "invent" their own distribution management server IDs (exception is ASF, where ASF parent POM contains "well know" server ID).
+Users publishing one namespace may not experience this, but users publishing multiple namespaces are currently forced to copy-paste their auth tokens, as each project usually "invent" their own distribution management server IDs (exception is ASF, where ASF parent POM contains "well known" server ID).

 Hence, Njord recommend to name and store your tokens **only once** in your Maven Settings (this example is for Sonatype Central Portal):